poe-platform/reddit-summary-poe/README.md

 # Reddit Summary Bot

+Summarizes top posts in a SubReddit.
 Available for use at: https://poe.com/RedditSummary